alvaroqsaldanha/Misc/IMGCaptioningApp/README.md

 ## App structure and additional information

-The app consists of two simple main screens: menu and settings.
-The menu allows the user to caption images either by taking a picture with the camera, or by selecting a previously existing image from the device's gallery.
-Additionally, there is a third option for navigating and managing the device's previous caption history.
-The settings allow for the user to choose the Hugging Face model to use, as well as toggle dark mode.
+The app consists of three simple main screens: menu, caption history, and settings.
+The menu allows for the user to caption images either by taking a picture with the camera, or by selecting a previously existing image from the device's gallery.
+The caption history is for navigating and managing the device's previous captions, providing the option to reset previously saved data.
+The settings allows the user to choose the Hugging Face model to use, as well as toggle dark mode.